KLozes/wavelet_cfd/README.md

-# A simple wavelet finite volume solver in CUDA for the compressible Navier-stokes equations
+# A dynamically adaptive wavelet finite volume solver written in CUDA for the compressible Navier-stokes equations

 please wait for gifs to load...